Stop Condensation on Air Ducts

 Here are some reasons why ductwork sweating is an issue:

 Humidity is harmful to a person's health in high amounts.
 It's also dangerous to homes.
-Sweating from ductworks adds excess moisture in the home's air, lessening its comfort.
+Sweating from ductwork adds excess moisture to the home's air, lessening its comfort.
 Wood floors, paint, wallpaper, and carpeting can be affected by high humidity, leaving foul odors in the house.
 These repairs will often be costly.

 Wood and water have never been the best of friends.
 Most houses are built with wood frames, resulting in condensation sweating becoming a significant issue for homeowners to avoid.